DRC-ThanhHai/GithubTest/README.md

 #### RESULT
 You can see a video loop when execute bash script

-### 6. Make a script auto-run when start-up
+### 6. Make a script auto-run when start up
-There are many ways to make a program or a scipt auto-run when start-up.
+There are many ways to make a program or a scipt auto-run when start up.
 The way below is in my case.
 #### Terminal $
     sudo nano /home/pi/.bashrc